Asabeneh/30-Days-Of-React/02_Day_Introduction_to_React/02_introduction_to_react.md

 ![Rendering JSX](../images/rendering_jsx.png)

 Let us render more content.
 To render more content the JSX element should have more HTML elements.
-For instance, we can create a header of a website and header may have a title, subtitle, author or date etc.
+For instance, we can create a header of a website and header may have a title, subtitle, author or date etc. We can render only one on JSX element at a time.
 [Live on code pen](https://codepen.io/Asabeneh/full/QWbGWeY).

 ```html